 In figure 7, the transaction processing project is a connected-to system, and it's in-scope for PCI.
 It isn't security-impacting, because compromise of any component in the transaction processing project cannot provide an attacker with access to CHD.
 The webapp project is out-of-scope, because it doesn't connect to the CDE, and only interacts with sanitized data.

 The tokenized data is sent from the CDE to Pub/Sub.
-Before the tokenized data is published to other subscribers, Cloud DLP verifies that it doesn't contain CHD.
+Before the tokenized data is published to other subscribers, Sensitive Data Protection verifies that it doesn't contain CHD.
 Tokenized data is processed by Dataflow and stored in the Spanner transaction database.
 Transactions can be associated with specific users by tokens without accessing PANs.
 The Spanner transaction database can also be used for reporting and analysis using business intelligence (BI) tools such as Looker.

 Support continuous compliance